Blog

 first test demo

-You can see in the the demo above that kitchen will automatically do terraform workspace new <test suite>, terraform workspace select <test suite>, terraform init, terraform validate, and terraform apply to the test fixture module.
+You can see in the demo above that kitchen will automatically do terraform workspace new <test suite>, terraform workspace select <test suite>, terraform init, terraform validate, and terraform apply to the test fixture module.
 Once the resources are built, it calls to Inspec to run the controls and validate that the resources are what we expect them to be.
 Finally it does a terraform destroy, terraform workspace select default, and terraform workspace delete <test suite>.

 Taking a look at the output just from the controls: